FreeAndFair/Qubie/README.md

 Development Process and Methodology
 ===

-The current version of *Qubie* has been developed using the Trust-by-Design (TBD) software engineering methodology.
+*Qubie* is being developed using the Trust-by-Design (TBD) software engineering methodology.
+The initial prototype version, available in the "prototype" directory, uses a subset of this methodology.

 The TBD methodology is documented in several papers published by Joe Kiniry and his coauthors, available via http://www.kindsoftware.com/.